lbordowitz/opentofu/internal/backend/remote-state/azure/README.md

 We strongly recommend using the workspace in the `meta-test` folder to set up the VM and associated authorizations.

-Within this directory, compile all the tests:
+Within the same directory as this README, compile all the tests:

 ```bash
 $ GOOS=linux GOARCH=amd64 go test -c .